Learn how to evaluate and integrate the VNC SDK

 • For HTML 5, use the vncsdk.js JavaScript binding file provided in the <vnc-sdk>/lib/html5 directory.
 See the JavaScript API reference.

-• On any platform with a Python 2.6, 2.7 or 3.x runtime, you can use the vncsdk.py Python binding file provided in the <vnc-sdk>/lib/python directory.
+• On any platform with a 3.x runtime, you can use the vncsdk.py Python binding file provided in the <vnc-sdk>/lib/python directory.
 See the Python API reference.

 To initialize the SDK, call vnc_init.
 Then, if your app is a Viewer app, simply call vnc_Viewer_create().
 Note that a vnc_Viewer object is designed to last for one connection only, so destroy and recreate it each time your Viewer app user connects, or attempts to connect.
 Note you may need to call vnc_shutdown() to allow the SDK to clean up resources.